harsh285/Face-Recognization/README.md

 # Face_Recognization
 to develop a face detection system using FaceNet and an SVM classifier to identify people from photographs.
-#Getting Started
-These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 # Prerequisites